 (2) For all purposes and in all proceedings, a certificate under subsection (1) is evidence of the matters certified.

-12. Interests in land
+12. Interests in land of transferring bodies

 (1) Without prejudice to the generality of this Division and despite anything to the contrary in any other Act or law, if, immediately before the date on which an asset of a transferring body becomes a transferred asset of a receiving body, the transferring body is the registered proprietor of an interest in land under the Transfer of Land Act 1893, then on and after that date —